 Ulster County, about the size of Rhode Island, is located in the southeast part of NYS, south of Albany and immediately west of the Hudson River.
 The County is bordered by Greene County to the north, Delaware County to the northwest, Sullivan County to the southwest, Orange County to the south, and Dutchess County across the Hudson River to the east.
 The County has only one major urban area, the City of Kingston, located in the eastern central portion of the County, encompassing just 7.4 square miles of the County's total area.
 The rest of the County is comprised of 20 towns and three villages.
-Ulster County is home to nine school districts and two colleges and universities within its 1,161-square mile area.1 There are about 178,371 residents living in Ulster County among 70,088 households, with a median income of \$65,306.
-The gender division is almost evenly divided between male and female, with 81.9% White, 6.1% Black, and 1.8% Asian; 10.5% identified as Hispanic (see Table 1).2 Education services, health care, and social assistance comprise almost one-third of employment opportunities in the County; retail trade, arts, entertainment, recreation, accommodation, food services, professional, and scientific services make up another third of employment prospects.3
+Ulster County is home to 13 school districts and two colleges and universities within its 1,161-square mile area.
+There are about 178,371 residents living in Ulster County among 70,088 households, with a median income of \$65,306.
+The gender division is almost evenly divided between male and female, with 81.9% White, 6.1% Black, and 1.8% Asian; 10.5% identified as Hispanic (see Table 1).
+Education services, health care, and social assistance comprise almost one-third of employment opportunities in the County; retail trade, arts, entertainment, recreation, accommodation, food services, professional, and scientific services make up another third of employment prospects.
+Services are professional, and scientific services make up another third of employment prospects.